jam10o-new/pallets-unhinged/pallet/samsara/readme.md

-# samara
+# samsara

-The goal of `pallet-samara` is to provide an alternative to `Currency`/token based economics, and the `Weight` system of FRAME, while providing a low-configuration/drop-in replacement for anywhere a substrate `Currency` is expected.
+The goal of `pallet-samsara` is to provide an alternative to `Currency`/token based economics, and the `Weight` system of FRAME, while providing a low-configuration/drop-in replacement for anywhere a substrate `Currency` is expected.

 ## Terminology